Saw (franchise): Story

+Saw X takes place between the events of Saw and Saw II, and sees John traveling to Mexico in hopes that a Norwegian cancer treatment will cure him.
+However, when the operation is proven to be a scam, John, with the help of Amanda and Hoffman, kidnaps those responsible and subjects them to his traps, ultimately ending with the death of all but Dr. Cecilia Pederson.

 Saw II begins with the police tracking a severely weakened John to his lair.
 However, another test is in place, as he and Amanda have kidnapped the son of Detective Eric Matthews and trapped him and a group of seven convicts, previously framed by Eric, in a house that is slowly being filled with sarin gas, with Amanda among them.
 He will trade Daniel Matthews' life for Eric's time, conversing with him until the game is concluded.
 Eric loses his patience and assaults John, forcing him to take him to the house, only to discover that the video feed from inside the house had been pre-recorded; the events in it actually took place much earlier.
 Eric's son was locked in a safe in John's warehouse and kept alive with an oxygen tank.
 Eric is knocked unconscious by a masked figure and wakes up imprisoned in the bathroom from Saw, which is part of the house's foundation.
 Amanda reveals herself to Eric as John's protégée before leaving him to die.
 In a flashback from Saw III, Eric manages to escape the bathroom by breaking his foot.
 He confronts and beats Amanda, demanding to know where his son is.
 Amanda fights him off and leaves him for dead.
 A flashback from Saw IV shows Hoffman later dragging Eric to a prison cell, keeping him alive for a future game.